 Standing Stone Coffee

 Standing Stone Coffee is one of the best cafes you’ll find anywhere.
 They serve premium coffee, along with sandwiches, soups and salads, in an inviting cafe, adorned with beautiful modern art.
 Grab a cappuccino or a latte, or try a pour-over coffee or French Press.
 Their 16 oz pour-over coffees are deliciously soft on the palate as they don’t retain the oil of a fuller French Press brew.
 If you enjoy darker roasts, order their French Press coffee.

 Winter Fireplace Getaways

-Disclosure: I visited the region as part of a hosted Winter Fireplace Getaways writers retreat organized by the Huntingdon County Visitors Bureau.
-But all opinions here are my own.
+Disclosure: I visited the region as part of a hosted writers retreat organized by the Huntingdon County Visitors Bureau.
+But all opinions and photos here are my own.
 This article also contains some affiliate links.
 Thanks for using them as it supports this website.